abelosorio/pgjs/README.md

 ## 🚧 **This is a WIP (Work In Progress) project.**

-We’re building it in the open and inviting everyone to collaborate.
+We're building it in the open and inviting everyone to collaborate.
 This is an **open source** and **software libre** project—your ideas, issues, and pull requests are welcome!

-Check out our Roadmap [here](ROADMAP.md)
+Check out our Roadmap [here](ROADMAP.md) and Architecture [here](architecture.md)

 ---